What is distracted driving?

 - Drivers receive a fine of $1,500 for their first DUI.

-How many people die each year due to distracted driving?
-Roughly, nine people are killed and more than 1,000 injured daily in accidents in which at least one driver was distracted.
+If this trend continues through the finalized data from 2019, the fatality rate would be the lowest in NHTSA history.
+Other NHTSA data states that roughly, nine people are killed and more than 1,000 injured daily in accidents in which at least one driver was distracted.
+Additional data incluldes:

 - Nearly 4,000 people were killed in crashes involving distracted drivers in 2015.